 If you or your children are struggling to cope with worries about the virus, visit our page on mental and physical health during the COVID-19 pandemic.

 ACAS has provided some useful guidance for employees and employers, which is quite general but is also very clear and straightforward.

 In terms of how this applies to people with CF, cystic fibrosis can be defined as a disability and this means that someone with CF has the right to request ‘reasonable adjustments’ (for example, to request to work from home if possible due to the shielding guidance).
 We would suggest discussing this with your employer.
 You can read more about CF at work, and find general information to explain the condition to employers, here.

 When talking to your employer about how the coronavirus outbreak affects you, it is a good idea to provide information about CF from an official source (you could use our information above), show your employer the link to the Government's guidance on protecting those who are ‘extremely vulnerable’ and that this specifically mentions CF, and show them the UKCFMA’s latest advice on our website.
-You may be asked to provide medical evidence, in which case you could discuss the letter or text messages you will have recently received from the Government, advising you to self-isolate for 12 weeks.
+You may be asked to provide medical evidence, in which case you could discuss the letter or text messages you will have recently received from the Government, advising you to follow the shielding guidance.